OpenCBM/OpenCBM/xum1541/README.txt

 ===========
 Please note that the s2 and nib protocols do not work if multiple drives are connected and powered on.
 This is because they toggle the ATN line, which is only ok if there is no other drive on the bus.
-It is ok to have multiple drives connected, as long as only one is powered on.
+You should power off and disconnect any drives that aren't in use when using s2 transfers or nibtools.

 If using a Mac and you see multiple newlines after hitting ENTER to start a command, you can workaround this by setting your keyboard "delay until